Rajkumar Kasireddy

 Rajkumar Kasireddy (born 12 January 1992) is an Indian actor and comedian who appears in Telugu films.
 He made his debut with Raja Vaaru Rani Gaaru (2019).
-His notable films include Ashoka Vanamlo Arjuna Kalyanam (2022), Bedurulanka 2012 (2023) and Aay (2024).
+His notable films include Ashoka Vanamlo Arjuna Kalyanam (2022), Bedurulanka 2012 (2023), Aay (2024), and Lucky Baskhar (2024).

 Early life and career

 Rajkumar Kasireddy was born in J. Annavaram, East Godavari district (now in Kakinada district), Andhra Pradesh, India.
 Since his childhood, he developed an interest towards music watching his grandfather playing harmonium.
 He aspired to be a music composer and has pursued a diploma in music from Andhra University alongside having a BSc degree.

 After auditioning in Hyderabad, he made his acting debut in his friend Ravi Kiran Kola's directorial Raja Vaaru Rani Gaaru (2019).
 He has since appeared in various comic roles.
 His comedic performance in the romantic comedy Aay (2024) received critical praise.